Bathurst 1000 Motor Race at Mount Panorama: The Great Race

 Past the Winning Post for the first time to complete Lap One and up to Hell Corner again and if they are fortunate enough to keep their car on the track, repeat this great piece of driving another 160 times.

-(Conrod Straight was indeed a straight piece of road until the unfortunate death of a driver when his vehicle took flight, to reduce the speed and prevent a repeat accident the organisers decided to install a 'chicane' and called it 'The Chase')
+(Conrod Straight was indeed a straight piece of road until the unfortunate death of a driver when his vehicle took flight, to reduce the speed and prevent a repeat accident the organizers decided to install a 'chicane' and called it 'The Chase')

 Peter Brock Trophy